Satisfyingly spooky, Hollywood's second attempt at Stephen King's undead pet yarn is half wild, half declawed.

 Exactly the kind of horror movie that's ripe for remaking, the first Pet Sematary—a 1989 version of Stephen King’s creepy novel—is fairly well remembered, but it’s far from a classic, not even of the cult kind.
 You can easily reinvent it without really annoying anyone.
 That’s exactly what the creative team on this new movie has done: They’ve hacked up the narrative and resurrected it in a slightly different, weirder form.

-The script keeps the same rough shape as King’s novel.
+The script keeps the same rough shape as King’s book.
 Louis Creed (Jason Clarke), his wife Rachel (Amy Seimetz) and their young daughter and son move to a quiet Maine town in the hope of a simpler life than the one they had in Boston.
-Louis learns of a spooky burial ground behind his house, which he discovers has the power to raise the dead.
-First, he buries his dead cat, which comes back whiffy and mean, but soon grief drives him to test its powers on someone human.
-In the details, the writers have some mischievous fun, changing key elements to give the film its own surprises (avoid all the trailers if you want some major ones preserved).
+Louis learns of a weird burial ground behind his house, which he discovers has the power to raise the dead.
+First, he buries his dead cat, which comes back hissy and mean, but soon grief drives him to test its powers on someone human—with regrettable results that you’ll enjoy seeing from a mile away.
+In the details, the writers have some mischievous fun, changing key elements to give the film its own surprises (avoid all trailers if you want some major ones preserved).

 Cast and crew

 We've found 3 movie theaters showing 'Pet Sematary'